raspberrypilearning/python_scrolling/en/step_4.md

 Move your code to draw your player inside your `if collide == safe` condition and add code in the `else` statement to get the player to react to the collision.

 **Choose:** How should your player react?
 You could:
-+ Change the image to a `crashed` version
 + Use a different emoji for the player
 + You could use `tint()` to change the appearance of an image, don't forget to call `no_tint()` after drawing the image

---- collapse ---
----
-title: Change the image
----

-You can use a different image to represent your player when it collides with an obstacle.

-Here's an example:

---- code ---
----
-language: python
-filename: main.py - draw_player()
----

-def draw_player():
-  player_y = int(height * 0.8)

-  collide = get(mouse_x, player_y)

-  if collide == safe: #On background
-    image(skiing, mouse_x, player_y, 30, 30)
-  else: #Collided
-    image(crashed, mouse_x, player_y, 30, 30)

---- /code ---

---- /collapse ---

 --- collapse ---
 ---